qwerinope/qweribot/README.md

 A full list of Commands can be found [here](#commands-1)

+### Timeouts and whispering messages

+If you've been timed out, you can whisper a message to the chatterbot and it will relay your message to the chat.
+You can only send one message every 10 minutes.
+Try to bargain for your release with the chatter that shot you, or just call them names.

 ### Items and Itemlock

 Items are commands that can only be used when the chatter has them in their inventory.